florcabral/data-structures/graphs/README.md

 For this assignment I implemented an object oriented graphs data structure (in graphs.cpp), including the following functions:

-* **Node::setColor** - sets the 'color' of a node, which refers to its discovery (visited) state.
+* **Node::setColor** - sets the 'color' of a node, which refers to its discovery (visited) state
-* **Node::getDiscoveryInformation** - returns a node's discovery state and time.
+* **Node::getDiscoveryInformation** - returns a node's discovery state and time
-* **Node::clear** - resets node to undiscovered state.
+* **Node::clear** - resets node to undiscovered state
-* **Node::isAncestor** - returns true if the given node is reachable by traversing another node's predecessor list.
+* **Node::isAncestor** - returns true if the given node is reachable by traversing another node's predecessor list
-* **Node::setPredecessor** - sets a node's predecessor node in the spanning tree (node from which another was discovered).
+* **Node::setPredecessor** - sets a node's predecessor node in the spanning tree (node from which another was discovered)
-* **Edge::setType** - sets the edge type to the given value (undiscovered, tree, back, forward, or cross edge).
+* **Edge::setType** - sets the edge type to the given value (undiscovered, tree, back, forward, or cross edge)
-* **Graph::clear** - resets all of graph's nodes and edges to undiscovered state.
+* **Graph::clear** - resets all of graph's nodes and edges to undiscovered state
-* **Graph::dfs** - runs a depth-first search from the indicated start node, and explores all reachable nodes.
+* **Graph::dfs** - runs a depth-first search from the indicated start node, and explores all reachable nodes
-* **Graph::bfs** - 2 implementations: one simple BFS from starting node, another that stops when given target node is reached.
+* **Graph::bfs** - 2 implementations: one simple BFS from starting node, another that stops when given target node is reached

-To run the tests:
+## To run the tests:

 Run `make`, then one of the following: